dirkjanm/krbrelayx/README.md

-# Krbrelayx - Unconstrained delegation abuse toolkit
+# Krbrelayx - Kerberos relaying and unconstrained delegation abuse toolkit

-Toolkit for abusing unconstrained delegation.
+Toolkit for abusing Kerberos.
-Requires [impacket](https://github.com/SecureAuthCorp/impacket) and [ldap3](https://github.com/cannatag/ldap3) to function.
+Requires [impacket](https://github.com/SecureAuthCorp/impacket), [ldap3](https://github.com/cannatag/ldap3) and dnspython to function.
 It is recommended to install impacket from git directly to have the latest version available.

-More info about this toolkit available in my blog <https://dirkjanm.io/krbrelayx-unconstrained-delegation-abuse-toolkit/>
+More info about this toolkit available in my blog <https://dirkjanm.io/krbrelayx-unconstrained-delegation-abuse-toolkit/>.
+Information about Kerberos relaying in the follow-up blog <https://dirkjanm.io/relaying-kerberos-over-dns-with-krbrelayx-and-mitm6/>.

 # Tools included
 ## addspn.py